 Naturehike is a Chinese brand that figured out how to clone the Big Agnes Fly Creek and sell it for a quarter of the price.
 The fabric is 20D silicone-coated nylon with a 3000 mm waterproof rating — same spec as tents that cost three times as much.
 The seams are taped.
 The poles are 7001 aluminum.
 It comes with a free footprint and a set of aluminum stakes.

-I ran the Cloud Up 2 for a full season.
-Pitched it on coastal grass, hard-pack dirt, pine forest floor.
-It kept me dry through three solid rainstorms and held up in maybe 30 km/h sustained wind.
-For $110, that is genuinely shocking.
+Owners run the Cloud Up 2 for full seasons across coastal grass, hard-pack dirt and pine forest floor, reporting it keeps them dry through solid rainstorms and holds up in around 30 km/h sustained wind.
+For $110, that is shocking.

 The Honest Limits

 It’s a semi-freestanding tent.
-The two front corners have to be staked out for the tent to hold its shape — the back stands on its own, but the front collapses without ground anchors.
+The two front corners have to be staked out for the tent to hold its shape.
+The back stands on its own, but the front collapses without ground anchors.
 On hard rocky bays where stakes don’t drive, you have to get creative with rocks.
-I learned this the hard way at a beach near Akbük where the ground was solid limestone for ten meters in every direction.
-Pitched the Cloud Up against a driftwood log and weighted the front corners with stones the size of my head.
+It catches people out on limestone beaches like Akbük, where the ground is solid for ten meters in every direction.
+The fix is to pitch against a driftwood log and weight the front corners with head-sized stones.

 The other thing: the stock stakes that come in the bag are soft aluminum that bend on first contact with anything firmer than soft grass.
 Throw them in a drawer at home and buy a pack of MSR Groundhogs for $20.
 That single swap turns the Cloud Up into a tent you can actually rely on in real conditions.